RugbySafe, supported by Simplyhealth, is the RFU’s overarching player

-Our trusted healthcare partner, and lead RugbySafe sponsor, Simplyhealth, is working with the Mental Health Foundation to keep the rugby community healthy by promoting healthy discussion around mental wellbeing and signposting those who need it to expert advice.
+A toolkit containing information from mental health organisations to help keep the rugby community healthy by promoting healthy discussion around mental wellbeing and signposting those who need it to expert advice.

 The RFU is constantly engaged with research into player safety, we commission independent studies, as well as conducting our own research, and collaborate with other sports and rugby unions.
-The Research page provides information on current research and access to published reports.
+The Research page provides information on current research, how clubs and communities can get involved, and access to published reports.